icon-project/xcall-multi/docs/sui-xcall.md

 #### Change
 - The `execute_call` and `execute_rollback` functions will now be executed from the dApps rather than xCall.

+#### Process

+1. **Initiate Call from dApp**:
+   - dApp initiates a call to xCall and receives a ticket containing execution data and protocol information.

+2. **Retrieve Execution Data**:
+   - dApp retrieves execution data from the ticket.

+3. **Execute Call within dApp**:
+   - dApp executes the call using its own state and data.

+4. **Report Execution Result**:
+   - If successful, dApp sends `true` to `execute_call_result` in xCall.
+   - If failed, dApp sends `false` to `execute_call_result` in xCall.

+5. **Execute Rollback if Necessary**:
+   - If xCall receives `false`, it triggers the rollback process using the data and protocols specified in the initial ticket.

 #### Rationale
 - Sui is a stateless blockchain, meaning it does not maintain the state of every dApp.
 - Executing calls from xCall would require accessing the data of each dApp, which is inefficient.